 The key here is ease of use as anyone who invests in a riding mower most likely has a bit more lawn than they can handle with a traditional push mower and is looking for the ease and simplicity of cutting their lawn with a riding mower.

 You do need a bit more space to store your riding mower but don’t think of this as heavy equipment.
 The riding mowers from John Deere and others include a lot of great amenities such as cup holders, headlights, onboard storage and comfortable seats.

-Home Depot now has a full-line up of riding mowers including the John Deere D100 series and the zero-turn models that we tested in Augusta.
+Home Depot now has a full-line up of riding mowers including the John Deere D100 series which will soon be replaced by the E110.
+They also have a fleet of zero-turn models available that are similar to the ones we tested in August.

 Traditional riding mowers are the simplest to own, operate and maintain.
 Most models from John Deere, Toro and Cub Cadet, now come with comfortable seats, large steering wheels and easy to reach pedals.

 The zero-turn models take a bit more getting used to but are extremely fast and once you get the hang of driving and operating them you’ll be whizzing around your yard in no time.
 They are called zero-turn as you use a system of levers to operate them.
 Push them both forward and you’ll go forward, pull them both back and you’ll go back but push them in opposite ways and you’ll turn on a dime.

 Before you head off to Home Depot you can check out their full-lineup from their website of John Deere mowers as well as models from top brands such as Toro, Ariens and Cub Cadet.

 It always helps to do your research first online and then print up comparables and bring them with you when shopping.

 We think you should treat yourself to a riding mower this Spring, don’t you?!